tonik/arch-gen/README.md

 # Arch Gen

-Arch Gen is a tool designed to generate an ARCHITECTURE file with monorepo diagrams using a single command.
-It leverages `mermaid` for diagram generation and can optionally use the `OpenAI API` for descriptions.
+This is a small tool that generates an ARCHITECTURE file with mono repo diagrams using a single command.
+It produces `mermaid` diagrams and can optionally enhance descriptions using the `OpenAI API`.

 ## Requirements